TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 11/Romans 11.36.md

 ---

-For of him, and through him, and unto him, are all things.
-To him [be] the glory for ever.
+For of him, and through him, and to him, are all things.
+To him be the glory for ever!
 Amen.